peakBreaker/Cornelly/readme.md

 # Cornelly

 Cornelly is a notetaking app based on electron for taking cornell notes.
-Im developing this because I like taking notes in cornell style, and i couldnt find another app which filled my void.
+Im developing this because I like taking notes in cornell style, and i couldnt find another app which filled my requirements.

 ## Getting started
 Howto get a devenvironment running on your system